Basic Integration Problems for Beginners

 (b) \(\int \frac{(x+1)^2}{x} dx\)

-Solution: We start by expanding the numerator to obtain
+We start by expanding the numerator to obtain

 $$\int \frac{x^2 + 2x + 1}{x} \, dx.$$

-Next, split the fraction into three terms,
+Next, split the fraction into three terms to get

 $$\int x + 2 + \frac{1}{x} dx.$$